-This blog post will go over some strategies on how to find these fantastic airfares, as well as discuss tactics on how you can avoid paying a sizable portion of your plane ticket.
-The more cash you save, the more resources you will have available for your vacation.
+This blog post will go over strategies on how to find cheap flights and discuss tactics on how you can avoid paying a sizeable portion of your plane ticket.
+The more cash you save, the more resources you will have available for your vacation!

 TOP 3 TRAVEL SEARCH ENGINES

 Advancements in technology have made searching for cheap airfare effortlessly simple and straightforward.
 You can book travel to virtually every corner of the globe at a click of a button.
 Gone were the days of manually entering individual destinations and different dates.
 Frantically checking the web every day to score a deal is no longer necessary.
 Thanks to travel search engines!

 Without a doubt, these travel websites have made life simpler for even the most casual tourist.
 But, it is still quite easy to feel overwhelmed.
 Many travel search engines regularly battle for our attention.
 And not knowing when a deal is good enough adds on to the mental burden.
 Quite frankly, it can be exhausting overthinking whether the airfare you got was the best one available.

 In this section, I will simplify the search process by narrowing down my recommendations to the three best travel search engines out there.
 All three are consistently highly regarded by budget travelers.
 These travel search engines are Momondo, Skyscanner, and Google Flights.
 Run your searches on these three websites, and sign up for their free alerts, to increase your chances of seizing the best deal.

 Momondo is one of the best online tools in finding cheap airfare out there.
 This search engine sifts through the entire web and ensures that no stone is left unturned.
 Momondo even tracks obscure Online Travel Agencies (OTA) and relatively unknown budget airlines, to grasp the best possible deal available.
 If you want deeply-discounted airfares, this should be your first stop.